4 Best Salomon Hiking Shoes in 2025

 We buy shoes ourselves.
 We earn commissions when you buy through us, at no extra cost.
 Why trust us

 Are you looking for your next pair of Salomon hiking shoes?
-Make sure you choose from among our top picks.
+If so, you're in the right place.

 There’s a lot to dig into here.
-After testing Salomon hiking shoes out on the hikes and in our lab, where we subjected them to flexibility, breathability, durability, and other tests, we created this best of the best list.
-We give you a breadth of options to choose from—whether you’re into speed hiking, summer-time adventures, or daily excursions in and around water.
+After testing Salomon hiking shoes out on the hikes and in our lab, where we subjected them to flexibility, breathability, durability, and other tests, we created this best-of-the-best list.
+We give you many options to choose from—whether you’re into speed hiking, summer-time adventures, or daily excursions in and around water.

 How we review Salomon hiking shoes

 The best Salomon hiking shoes don’t spring up on their own.
-With that, we test every pair, committing both time and effort to come up with must-haves that cater to all sorts of hikers.
-Here is how we approach our reviews:
+We test every pair, both on the trails and in our lab.
+Here is what our process looks like, step by step:

-- Buy all Salomon trail shoes with our own money to stay transparent.
+• We buy all Salomon trail shoes with our own money to stay objective.

-- We put every Salomon shoe through rigorous testing in different conditions—both weather and terrain.
-We spend hours across multiple days to check each shoe’s strengths and weaknesses.
+• We put every Salomon shoe through rigorous testing in different conditions—both weather-wise and terrain-wise.

-- We get our hands dirty: we test and measure different parameters inside our lab!
-And yes, chopping up the shoes is included in the process.
+• We test and measure different parameters inside our lab!
+From lug thickness and traction to breathability and shock absorption.
+And yes, cutting the shoes in half is a part of the process.

 Best Salomon hiking shoes overall